Designated Cultural Assets Held in the National Library of Korea

 • A violation of law is judged in a meeting through the consulates of both countries.

-16 Registered Cultural Asset No. 509-1 Treaty of Friendship and Commerce Between France and Korea 1 book
+17 Tangible Cultural Asset designated by Seoul Treaty of Friendship and Commerce Between Korea and France 1 book

 • Treaty between Korea and France signed in the 23rd year of Emperor Gojong (1886)